hahh710/KNN-Machine-Learning/BabakJuniors/README.md

-PROJECT TITLE: SYSC 3110 Project – Simple Machine Learning Framework
+PROJECT TITLE: SYSC 3110 Project â€“ Simple Machine Learning Framework

 PURPOSE OF PROJECT: The purpose of this project is to come up with a very simple environment for performing machine learning on simple problems.
 We will use past examples to make
 					predictions about new ones.
 There is provided an input and based on the inputs, an output is provided.
 There will be training examples which will have values